RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 -  HIP allows coding in a single-source C++ programming language including features such as templates, C++11 lambdas, classes, namespaces, and more.
--  HIP allows developers to use the â€œbestâ€ development environment and tools on each target platform.
+-  HIP allows developers to use the best development environment and tools on each target platform.
 -  The
    `HIPIFY <https://github.com/ROCm-Developer-Tools/HIPIFY/blob/master/README.md>`__